oracle/truffleruby/doc/user/using-java9.md

 To run on Java 9, Graal needs to be built with Java 9 and there is no binary distribution of GraalVM based on Java 9 so you will need to [build Graal yourself](../contributor/building-graal.md), using Java 9 as the JDK.
-TruffleRuby itself needs to be built with Java 8 as normal.
+You should also build TruffleRuby with the same JDK.

 ```
 $ GRAAL_REPO=...path to graal repository built with JDK 9...